The following is intended to help Blurb authors calculate their annual earnings, especially in relation to receiving a 1099 if based in the US.

 Who gets a 1099?

 Blurb/RPI will only issue you a 1099 if you were paid $600 or more in the calendar year and checked one of the boxes indicating you're a US citizen, US resident, or US business owner.
 And if you're selling on both Blurb and MagCloud, using the same SSN or tax ID, we'll combine your earnings from both platforms to determine if you reached the $600 threshold.

 We will send your 1099 via USPS First Class mail at the end of January, to the address listed on your taxpayer information page.
 (We do not offer digital copies of 1099s at this time).
 If you do not receive your 1099 in the mail by February 15th please contact us for an update.
 Note that it's your responsibility to keep your taxpayer address up to date.

 First, review your sales data by month and year using our monthly sales page.
 This page will show you all your earnings, and any related payments, for each month of the year, including where the payment was sent to.
 Figure 2 shows an example of monthly earnings.

 December earnings are not paid out until January (or later) of the following year.
 This means you should count any December payments towards the following year's income.
 For example, earnings from December 2021 would be paid out in 2022 (if the minimum threshold is met) and then count towards 2022's total.
 See figure 3 for an example of December earnings.

 When counting up your total payments you should also include the previous year's payments (if any).
 Example: count any payments shown under Dec 2020 as part of your 2021 total.

-Figure 1: earnings by year
+Figure 1: earnings by year (use with caution)